District of Columbia Estate Planning In Divorce

 There are many different ways the parties may want to address the issue of inheritance, and the legal ramifications of how this is done can be complicated.
 Attorneys at Antonoplos & Associates can advise you on your options and the consequences of different prenuptial provisions on your estate plan, and negotiate and draft your agreement according to your wishes.
 Estate planning in a divorce does not need to be complicated.
 Our estate planning attorneys can take the mystery and worry out of planning your estate after a divorce.

 Let Our Estate Lawyers Guide You In Updating Your Estate Plan To Address Your Divorce

-To make sure that the decisions you make in your divorce are compatible with the wishes expressed in your estate plan, contact detailed, thorough and knowledgeable family law attorneys who fully understand the interplay between family law and estate planning in the District of Columbia.
-Our family law attorneys also work with estate planning clients in Maryland, and with estate planning clients in Virginia.
+To make sure that the decisions you make in your divorce are compatible with the wishes expressed in your estate plan, contact detailed, thorough, and knowledgeable family law attorneys who fully understand the interplay between family law and estate planning in the District of Columbia.
+Our family law attorneys also work with estate planning clients in Maryland and Virginia.
 Call the family law specialists at the Antonoplos & Associates in Washington, D.C.
-202-803-5676.
+202-803-5676, or schedule a consultation with one of our family law attorneys.
+If you are looking for general information regarding estate planning or family law, check out our blog.